Exact and asymptotic distribution theory for the empirical correlation of two AR(1) processes with Gaussian increments: Preliminaries.

 We define the total variation between the law of $X$ and the law of $Y$ by

 where the supremum is taken over all Borel sets on $\mathbb{R}$.
 If $X$ and $Y$ are integrable, we may define the Wasserstein distance between the law of $X$ and the law of $Y$ by

 where $\mathrm{Lip}(1)$ is the set of all Lipschitz functions with Lipschitz constant $\leq 1$.
 Moreover, let $X$ be a mean zero random variable with $ X \in \mathbb{D}^{1,2}$ and let the random variable $Y$ be standard normal.
-The following upper bounds for Kolmogorov distance and Wasserstein distance are given below (see Chapter 8.2, 8.3 in \cite{nualart2018introduction} or Theorem 2.4 in \cite{nourdin2009stein}):
+The following upper bounds for Kolmogorov distance, Wasserstein distance, and total variation are given below (see Chapter 8.2, 8.3 in \cite{nualart2018introduction} or Theorem 2.4 in \cite{nourdin2009stein}):

 Note that if, for all $q \geq 2$, $X \in \mathcal{H}_{q}$ , then $ \langle DX, - DL^{-1}X \rangle_{\mathcal{H}} = q^{-1} \lVert DX \rVert_{\mathcal{H}}^{2} $.
 The following three inequalities hold:

 \end{itemize}